To find out how Lipogaine for men can stop hair loss, click here.

 1. Lipogaine for men:

 Lipogaine for men is an intensive and complete solution for hair loss/thinning.
 Its superior effectiveness lies in the unique combination of hair growth stimulants, DHT blockers, and hair essential nutrients.
 It meets the needs from many users who prefer not to use finasteride (Propecia) and seek for a product that has stronger DHT blocking ability than azelaic acid alone.
 Lipogaine contains the most potent DHT blocking ability of all products on the market.
 To realize increased DHT blocking capability, saw palmetto extract, beta-sitosterol, gamma linolenic acid, alpha linolenic acids, oleic acidare added to this product in addition to 5% azelaic acid that is used in DualGen-15.
 Each of these components was proven to be an effective DHT blocker.
 The combined DHT blocking effectiveness offered by this group of ingredients was proven to be more effective than finasteride.
+Click this link for all the information about Lipogaine for Men.

 As growth stimulant Lipogaine contains minoxidil (Rogaine), which is approved by the FDA and the number one hair growth product in the United States.
 Comprehensive and essential nutrients biotin, niacin, retinol, vitamin B6 and B12 form an essential segment of Lipogaine.
 And peered reviewed articles in scientific journals, conclude that retinol improves the efficacy of Minoxidil.